sadighian/crypto-rl/gym_trading/envs/README.md

   4.   'continuous_unrealized_pnl' : change in unrealized pnl between
        time steps
   5.   'normed' : refer to https://arxiv.org/abs/1804.04216v1
-  6.   'div' : reward is generated per trade's round trip divided by
+  6.   'div' : reward is generated per trade's round trip divided by the number of positions held within inventory
+  7.   'asymmetrical' --> 'default' enhanced with a reward for being filled above/below midpoint, and returns only negative rewards for Unrealized PnL to discourage long-term speculation.
+  8.   'asymmetrical_adj' --> 'default' enhanced with a reward for being filled above/below midpoint, and weighted up/down unrealized returns
+  9.   'default' --> Pct change in Unrealized PnL + Realized PnL of respective time step

 - `observation space` can be normalized via:
     1.  z-score
     2. min-max (e.g., range [0,1])